la2050/challenge/_2020/connect/boyle-heights-beat-radio-pulso.md

   Through storytelling, residents are able to connect with, uplift each other and give voice to the issues facing the community.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings
   - Communications support
-  - Office space for meetings, events, or for staff
+  - 'Office space for meetings, events, or for staff'
-  - Capacity, including staff
+  - 'Capacity, including staff'
   - Strategy assistance and implementation
 Please list the organizations collaborating on this proposal.: '' Which metrics will your submission impact?:
   - Social and emotional support
   - Government responsiveness to residents’ needs
   - Immigrant integration
 Are there any other LA2050 goal categories that your proposal will impact?:
   - LA is the best place to LEARN
   - LA is the best place to CREATE
   - LA is the healthiest place to LIVE
 year: 2020
 category: connect
 filename: boyle-heights-beat-radio-pulso
-order: 0
+order: 3

 ---